Tudor Farmhouse, Clearwell, Gloucestershire

 Your expert reviewer

-You can spot wild boar, red kites, deer and birds galore on Tudor Farmhouse's thrilling Wildlife Safari in the forest with expert naturalist Ed Drewitt.
+You can spot wild boar, red kites, deer and various species of birds on Tudor Farmhouse's thrilling Wildlife Safari in the forest with expert naturalist Ed Drewitt.

 The inn is on a quiet high street in a picturesque village.
 Nearby, you'll find the Clearwell caves and Puzzlewood forest.